zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 6. Return to the API Management Create from OpenAPI specification dialog, and enter the following:

     - **OpenAPI specification**: Paste the copied link address from your Swagger page.
-    - **Display name**: This will automatically populate from the Swagger definition.
+    - **Display name**: This is automatically populated from the Swagger definition.
-    - **Name**: This will automatically populate from the Swagger definition.
+    - **Name**: This is automatically populated from the Swagger definition.
     - **URL scheme**: Choose **HTTPS**.
     - **Products**: Select the **Unlimited** tag by clicking the field and selecting it from the dropdown list.